 This concentrate is then thickened and trucked to the LaRonde complex, where it is fed to a cyanide leach circuit.
 Gold-bearing leachate is fed directly into the carbon-in-pulp circuit to recover precious metals, which are smelted into doré bars.
 In 2018, we anticipate that M and E Zone ore will be replaced by Dx and D Zone ore from the Deep 1 project.

 In July 2015, the Company approved the Goldex Deep 1 project.
-The Dx and D zones are being developed between 850 and 1,200 metres depth, preparing for seven years of production beginning in 2018.
-In 2016, the Company expects to spend $1.0 million on 14,300 metres of exploration drilling, $3.3 million on 32,300 metres of conversion drilling and $0.8 million on 10,000 metres of delineation drilling.
+The Dx and D zones are being developed between 850 and 1,200 metres depth, preparing for eight years of production beginning in 2018.
+In 2017, the Company expects to spend $0.2 million on 3,000 metres of exploration drilling and $3.8 million on 51,500 metres of conversion drilling at Goldex.
+Studies are ongoing to evaluate the potential to increase throughput from the Deep 1 Zone and the potential to mine a portion of the Deep 2 Zone, both of which could enhance production levels or extend the current mine life at Goldex and reduce operating costs.

 We acquired the Akasaba West gold-copper deposit in 2014.
-Located less than 30 km from Goldex, it has the potential to create operating flexibility by utilizing extra milling capacity at both Goldex and LaRonde, while reducing our overall costs.
-Akasaba currently hosts initial probable gold reserves of approximately 141,000 ounces (4.8 million tonnes at 0.92 g/t gold and 0.52% copper) and an indicated resource of approximately 54,000 ounces (2.8 million tonnes at 0.60 g/t gold and 0.33% copper).
+Located less than 30 km from Goldex, the deposit could create flexibility and synergies for the Company's operations in the Abitibi region by utilizing extra milling capacity at both Goldex and LaRonde, while reducing our overall costs.
+Akasaba West currently hosts probable gold reserves of approximately 142,000 ounces (4.9 million tonnes at 0.89 g/t gold and 0.50% copper) and an indicated gold resource of approximately 53,000 ounces (2.5 million tonnes at 0.66 g/t gold and 0.40% copper) as of December 31, 2016.

-Permitting of the Akasaba West project is progressing at both the provincial and federal government levels with decisions on the permit applications expected in 2017.
+Permitting of the Akasaba West project is progressing at both the provincial and federal government levels with permitting activities expected to continue until 2018.
 Based on an internal technical study, the Akasaba West deposit has the potential to produce approximately 20,000 to 25,000 ounces of gold and 8.5 to 10.0 million pounds of copper per year for four to five years.
 The average total cash costs on a by-product basis to produce gold are estimated to be approximately $400 per ounce.
 Capital costs (including closure costs) are estimated to be approximately C$50 million.
+The Company expects to begin sourcing open pit ore from Akasaba West in 2019.